vortec/libtree/docs/source/db_model.rst

 Database Model
 ==============
 `libtree` aims to support billions of nodes while guaranteeing fast reads and fast writes.
-Well-known SQL solutions, like the naive `Adjacency List` or the error-prone `Nested Set` have drawbacks which hinder performance in either direction.
+Well-known SQL solutions like Adjacency List or Nested Set have drawbacks which hinder performance in either direction.
 The best model to achieve high performance is called `Closure Table`, which is explained here.